LogosInitiative/lojban-sentinels/README.md

-# xau / xa'u
+# xau / xa'u - Proposal for Sentinels

-xau is the only word in selma'o XAU. xau transforms a beginning sentinel into it's terminator. xa'u is an all-purpose terminator that terminates the most recent sentinel, i.e. the current open clause. xau and xa'u are Magic Words.
+xau and xa'u are the only word in selma'o XAU and XAhU, respectively. xau transforms an opening sentinel into it's terminator. xa'u is an all-purpose terminator that terminates the most recent sentinel --the current open clause. xau and xa'u are Magic Words.

 ## Examples